sabof/es-lib/README.md

 * **es-lib-number-at-point:**
   Functions for manipulating the number at point.
 * **es-lib-aa-indent:**
   Automatic automatic indentation.
 Code gets indented as you type.
+See es-aai-mode docstring for details.

 #### Functions:
 * **es-ack-replace-symbol:**